SCOPE AND PUBLICATION POLICY OF THE JOURNAL

 Samson, R.A. and Varga, J. 2010.
 Molecular systematic of Aspergillus and its teleomorphs.
 In: Aspergillus: Molecular Biology and Genomics.
 (Eds.: Machida, M. and Gomi, K.).
 Caister Academic Press, 19-40.

-Tables should be numbered serially using Arabic numerals.
+Tables should be numbered serially using Arabic numerals and cited in the text in bold.

 All figures, including line drawings and photographs should be numbered serially in Arabic numerals and should be arranged at the end of the text.
 Do not embed figures within the text.
-All figures should be in black and white.
-Half tone photographs and colour photographs should be submitted in the .jpg format.
+All figures should be in black and white and cited in the text in bold.
+Good quality half tone photographs and colour photographs in high pixel should be submitted in the jpg format.
 Colour art and colour photographs will be allowed when necessary and will be charged.
 Drawings and figures should be clear enough when fitted onto 1 or 2 columns.
 Photographs should have appropriate scales to indicate the size, whenever necessary.
 Composite photographs put together as one plate should be numbered alphabetically.
 All figures, line drawings and photographs should be incorporated at the end of the manuscript.
-Explanations to figures should be given on a separate page.
+Legend to figures should be given on a separate page.

 Authors will be charged Rs.
-200/= for every printed page of the article.
+500/- (in Indian Rupee) or US$ 20 (in Foreign currency) for every printed page of the article.
 The exact cost will be communicated to the corresponding author at the proof stage.

 Dr. N. S. Atri,